danielemarg/Coursera_Capstone/README.md

 ### The Task At Hand
 A Real Estate Agent, with a substantial e-commerce expertise in temporary apartments rent management, decided to diversify his business operations opening a new business branch of land sales to investors to build studio apartments.
 As a part of his strategy he has decided to be more informed and selective, and take the time to do some market research.
 I've been given the task of assisting him to make data-driven decision.
 This will be a major part of his decision-making process, the other being focused on the ground qualitative analysis.
-Since the temporary apartment rental market in Buenos Airs is expanding greatly, real estate investors seek to invest by building housing units that maximize their utility, the studio apartments.
+Since the temporary apartment rental market in Buenos Aires is expanding greatly, real estate investors seek to invest in building housing units that maximize their utility, the studio apartments.
-This project is part of a full data science and machine learning studio using other techniques, such as clustering, classification and recommendation systems.
+This project is a part of a full data science and machine learning studio using other techniques, such as clustering, classification and recommendation systems.
 As requested, the main goals in this step of the project are:
 -	Identify the most expensive neighborhoods through data analysis and visualization tools.
 -	Build a regression model for predicting land prices in Buenos Aires.